Combinatorial knot Floer homology and tangle decompositions: Introduction

-\begin{rem} \begin{itemize} \item Razumovsky defined a diagonal link as a link represented by a diagonal grid diagram satisfying a certain condition and proved that diagonal links are equivalent to Lorenz links.
-Razumovsky treated a diagonal grid diagram whose $O$-markings are on the diagonal from top right to bottom left, but it is equivalent to our diagram in the following sense: if a grid diagram $\G$ represents a link $L$, then the horizontal reflection of $\G$ represents the mirror image $m(L)$, and there is a symmetry of grid homology under mirroring \cite[Proposition 7.1.2]{grid-book}. \item In \cite{Some-classes-of-fibered-links}, Razumovsky proved that if a diagonal grid diagram does not naturally represent a split link, then the corresponding link is fibered. \end{itemize} \end{rem}
+\begin{rem} Razumovsky defined a diagonal link as a link represented by a diagonal grid diagram satisfying a certain condition and proved that diagonal links are equivalent to Lorenz links.
+Razumovsky treated a diagonal grid diagram whose $O$-markings are on the diagonal from top right to bottom left, but it is equivalent to our diagram in the following sense: if a grid diagram $\G$ represents a link $L$, then the horizontal reflection of $\G$ represents the mirror image $m(L)$, and there is a symmetry of grid homology under mirroring \cite[Proposition 7.1.2]{grid-book}. \end{rem}